Ramsgate Hoverport

-The Ramsgate Hoverport or Ramsgate International Hoverport was the world's first purpose-built hoverport constructed on the coast at the village of Cliffsend, around 2 miles from Ramsgate, with direct access to Pegwell Bay.
+Ramsgate International Hoverport was the world's first purpose-built hoverport constructed on the coast at the village of Cliffsend, around 2 miles from Ramsgate, with direct access to Pegwell Bay.
 The hoverport was purpose built in 1969 by hovercraft operator Hoverlloyd to serve the English Channel crossing market using SR.N4 hovercraft.
 It operated passenger services until 1982 following a merger with rival Seaspeed to form the combined Hoverspeed, and operated exclusively from Seaspeed's Dover hoverport.
 The site remained in use for administration and engineering until December 1987.

 Construction

 The Hoverlloyd company was formed in 1965 to take advantage of the new form of transport of hovercraft, with the intention of starting a cross-channel service to compete against the ferry services.
 The company initially started operating smaller SR.N6 craft from a pad within Ramsgate Harbour whilst looking for a longer term base for larger craft.
 Having discounted other options along the Kent coast, they settled on Pegwell Bay, which was sheltered from weather conditions by the Goodwin Sands.

 The building of the hoverport was controversial, with objections from a range of interest parties including local residents represented by the "Pegwell Bay Committee", bird watchers, those wishing to conserve the coastline, and yacht operators.
 The Kent Trust for Nature Conservation raised money to purchase 100 acres of land in order to block the construction.
 Multiple rounds of public inquiry were held, before the inspector Charles Hilton recommended granting of permission, with the ministerial approval being given on 10 January 1968.
 A second inquiry was then held in September 1967, again by Hilton, following the announcement of British Rail building a hoverport for their Seaspeed service at the Port of Dover.
 It was agreed that both Dover and Ramsgate should have hoverports, as they were offering different types of service.

 The construction was completed by Cementation, who started construction in July 1968.
 The build required the tipping of 300000 LT of colliery spoil to form the base.

 The purpose-built hoverport opened on 2 May 1969 with the delivery of the company's first two large SR.N4 craft, Swift and Sure, which started operations on the route to Calais.
 The port cost £1.5 million, and the formal opening was performed by Prince Philip, Duke of Edinburgh.